 The wired latency of the Logitech G600 MMO Gaming mouse is great.
 The mouse feels responsive and people shouldn't notice any delay when playing games.

 The Logitech G600's performance is amazing.
 It has a wide and customizable range of CPI settings, which you can easily set to your preference.
 The high maximum polling rate is also great for a smooth cursor movement.
+If you want an MMO gaming mouse with a much wider adjustable CPI range, check out the UtechSmart VENUS, though it doesn't perform quite as well overall.

 Like all dedicated MMO mice, the Logitech G600 has plenty of customizable buttons.
 It even has a dedicated G-Shift key, on the third mouse click button, which can activate a whole new set of settings to every button for as long as you hold that button.